 Mt Rainier Tweed Sweater Free crochet pattern featured image

-The Mt Rainier Tweed Sweater Free Crochet Pattern is written for sizes XS through 5XL and is easily adjusted if you want it more cropped, less cropped, longer sleeves, shorter sleeves, totally short sleeves, whatever you fancy.
+This crochet pullover sweater pattern is written for sizes XS through 5XL and is easily adjusted if you want it more cropped, less cropped, longer sleeves, shorter sleeves, totally short sleeves, whatever you fancy.
 Super easy, super approachable.
 Absolutely ready for the beginner too!
+Be sure to watch the video tutorial which will help you with every step along the way!

 Mt Rainier Tweed Sweater Free Crochet Pattern Pinterest Image